About solvency reports

 - in writing - by submitting the prescribed form of BON -Request 1, in person, by post or by fax.

 BON REQUEST 1 - Request for ordering data, solvency reports and scoring

-After recieving properly filled request, the user will be sent a notification for the payment of the fee, with all necessary elements (recipient account number for the payment of the fee to the SBRA, payment code, fee amount).
-Solvency reports are delivered to the user when the payment has been recorded (based on a statement of daily payments), in the manner defined by the request (in person, by post or by e-mail).
+After properly filled request, the user will be sent a notification for the payment of the fee, with all necessary elements (recipient account number for the payment of the fee to the SBRA, payment code, fee amount).
+Solvency reports are delivered to the user when the payment has been recorded (based on a statement of daily payments), after acceptance of the advance invoice by the user (for users subject to the Law on Electronic Invoicing), in the manner defined by the request (in person, by post or by e-mail).

 In case an urgent solvency report issuing is requested (within the same day when the request was submitted) the fee will be increased by 50%.
 The request should be submitted up to 13 a.m. exceptionally, for delivering of the report by post, the request should be submitted up to 10 a.m.

-Solvency reports are valid without the seal and the signature.
-Also, users can request certificated report, which increases the fee by 20%.
-Certificated solvency reports are delivered only in person or by post.
+Solvency reports are available in electronic format.
+Also, users can request report in paper format, which increases the fee by 20%.
+Solvency reports are delivered in paper format only in person or by post.